What is Rheumatoid Disease?

-Rheumatoid Disease, also known as Rheumatoid Arthritis, RD and RA, is a systemic autoimmune disease where the immune system attacks the body.
+Rheumatoid Disease, also known as Rheumatoid Arthritis, is a systemic autoimmune disease where the immune system attacks the body.

 What are the symptoms?

 Watch out for painful and swollen joints, fatigue and brain fog.

 Symptoms often first appear in the hands with inflamed finger joints.
 Fingers and wrists swell, causing pain and stiffness.

 Over time, fingers may become misshapen and bent, due to a process called ulnar drift.
 Nodules may appear too.

 Left untreated, rheumatoid can destroy joint tissue and erode bone.

 It commonly affects the hands, feet and knees, and can flare in multiple joints at once.

 Rheumatoid can also affect internal organs including the heart and lungs.